 To ensure you decide what direction the tournament will take.
+Discuss options such as fling-a-ring, goal-lotto, souvenirs, pictures, etc.

-Goodie Bags
+Goodie Bags (Optional)

 A team package can be given to each team upon registering.
 This includes food coupons, etc.